 Before you head off to join the rowdy Oktoberfest crowd, whether in Germany or in Michigan, you’ll need the proper apparel to feel like a true Bavarian.
 A quick pit stop at a costume store (or any regular clothing store, if you’re lucky enough to be in Munich) will do the trick.
 Women wear a dirndl, or a blouse with a bodice and a full skirt, while men don lederhosen - typically long shorts with buttons or zippers, a front flap, and leather suspenders.

 You’ve grabbed your lederhosen, your tickets are bought, your camera is charged and ready.
 The only thing left to do is learn a few German phrases to make your Oktoberfest experience unforgettable.
 Luckily, Mango’s got just the course to get you started - whether you’re hopping between beer tents in Munich or joining the celebrations from afar.
-You can also study German for free through local libraries that offer our courses.
+Start learning now to make the most of your Bier-fueled season celebrations.
 Mango wünscht einen schönen Herbst.
 (Mango wishes you a happy fall!)